-These sweet potato spinach scones are a great way of using up leftover ingredients and are also an excellent snack or a weekend breakfast option.
-Absolutely delicious served warm with a little butter!
+These sweet potato spinach scones are a great way of using up leftover ingredients.
+They’re also an excellent snack or a weekend breakfast option.
+Delicious with melted cheese!

 Sweet Potato Spinach Scones Inspiration